CivicActions/ssp-toolkit/docs/ssp.md

 Some application features are built on a custom basis and are not part of standard FOSS packages.
 Administrator documentation for those custom features is maintained in the CivicActions Git repository documentation system.

 ##### Drupal

-Public documentation related to Drupal is maintained by the Drupal Association and is located at: <https://drupal.org/documentation>.
+Public documentation related to Drupal is maintained by the Drupal Association and is located at <https://drupal.org/documentation>.
 This documentation contains administrator documentation for the information system that describes:
 • secure configuration, installation, and operation of the system, component, or service;
 • effective use and maintenance of security functions/mechanisms; and
 • known vulnerabilities regarding configuration and use of administrative functions;